 Bonds are debt securities issued by the Town to fund projects.
-In this case, funds could be used to fund capital projects, which could include affordable housing, transportation projects, park projects or other projects that provide public benefit.
+In this case, funds could be used to fund capital projects.
 Money is lent to the bond issuer in exchange for a promise of regular interest payments and the return of the original investment.